Quantum theory of molecular orientations: Introduction

 The quantum-mechanical duality, or conjugacy, between position and momentum \cite{heisenberg_ober_1927} has far-reaching consequences in physics, chemistry, and materials science.
 Conjugate state pairs include states of fixed position and momentum of a continuous-variable system, eigenstates of a qubit's Pauli-\(Z\) and \(X\) matrices, and the Wannier and Bloch functions of an electron.
 Conjugacy also occurs in angular systems, with the caveat that angular position is continuous but periodic, while angular momentum is unbounded but discrete.

-Despite over a century of research, a notion of conjugacy remains underdeveloped for many angular systems.
-An asymmetry between position and momentum is especially prominent in the case of rotational states of molecules, particularly molecules with symmetries.
-While molecular position states have been studied for asymmetric and linear molecules \cite{harter_frame_1978,harter_principles_1993,schmidt_rotation_2015,papendell_quantum_2017,stickler_rotational_2017,damme_linking_2017,stickler_rotational_2018,stickler_quantum_2021} due to their intuitive geometrical picture, the literature is squarely rooted in angular momentum due to its relevance to molecular spectroscopy.
+\nw{ Despite over a century of research, a notion of conjugacy remains underdeveloped for many angular systems.
+An asymmetry between position and momentum is especially prominent for rotational states of molecules, particularly molecules with symmetries.
+Molecular orientations, \textit{a.k.a.}\ angular position states or position states for brevity, have been studied for asymmetric and linear molecules due to their intuitive geometrical picture \cite{harter_frame_1978,harter_principles_1993,schmidt_rotation_2015,papendell_quantum_2017,stickler_rotational_2017,damme_linking_2017,stickler_rotational_2018,stickler_quantum_2021}, and have been analyzed in local regions of the configuration space, where they are known as pendular states \cite{Friedrich_spatial_1991,rost_pendular_1992,Slenczka_pendular_1994,Friedrich_alignment_1995}.
+But position states for the \textit{entire} configuration space of \textit{arbitrary} molecules have, to our knowledge, yet to be formulated. }

-Spectroscopic experiments with turbulent gases of rotating and vibrating molecules provide information about the intrinsic molecular Hamiltonian.
-This Hamiltonian is compatible with states of fixed momentum, and thus maximally \textit{in}compatible with position states.
+\nw{ One reason for this is that momentum, not position, plays the dominant role in molecular spectroscopy.
+Spectroscopic experiments with rotating and vibrating molecular gases provide information about the natural molecular Hamiltonian.
+This Hamiltonian is nearly diagonal in the momentum-state basis, making it maximally incompatible with position states.